klahrich/chiefhustler/content/posts/sunlight-financial.md

 One contractor, Marc Jones Construction, L.L.C. d/b/a Sunpro Solar (“Sunpro”), that sold 13.4% and 16.7% of Sunlight’s funded loan volume during the three months ended June 30, 2021 and 2020, respectively, and 15.1% and 16.9% during the six months ended June 30, 2021 and 2020.

-Dependence on any one contractor or small group of contractors creates concentration risk, particularly in the event that any such contractor elects to terminate its relationship with Sunlight or experiences business disruption or a business failure or bankruptcy.
-For example, during May 2021, Sunlight was advised by a significant contractor that it will discontinue use of the Sunlight’s platform to source solar loans effective immediately.
-This contractor accounted for approximately 6.7% and 11.1% of Sunlight’s total funded loan volumes during the year ended December 31, 2020 and for the six months ended June 30, 2021, respectively.
+Dependence on any one contractor or small group of contractors creates concentration risk, particularly in the event that any such contractor elects to terminate its relationship with Sunlight or experiences business disruption or a business failure or bankruptcy. <span style="background-color: #FEDDAA;">For example, during May 2021, Sunlight was advised by a significant contractor that it will discontinue use of the Sunlight’s platform to source solar loans effective immediately.</span> This contractor accounted for approximately 6.7% and 11.1% of Sunlight’s total funded loan volumes during the year ended December 31, 2020 and for the six months ended June 30, 2021, respectively.

 _Capital Providers Concentration_

 Sunlight has multiple capital providers in both its direct and indirect funding channels, all of which have increased their commitments since partnering with Sunlight.
-Sunlight has one direct capital provider that has continued to increase its commitment year-over-year and since inception has increased its commitment by 700% of its initial commitment, making it Sunlight’s largest capital provider in the period from June 30, 2020 to June 30, 2021.
-Though Sunlight believes that the relationship with this capital provider is healthy and will continue without disruption, the significant portion of funded loan volume attributable to this capital provider results in concentration risk.
-Sunlight cannot guarantee that this capital provider will continue to fund loans facilitated by Sunlight in the same volume or at all beyond its current contractual commitment which expires in 2022.
-This capital provider funded 46.2% and 39.0% of Sunlight’s funded loans during the period from June 30, 2019 to June 30, 2020 and during the period from June 30, 2020 to June 30, 2021, respectively.
+Sunlight has one direct capital provider that has continued to increase its commitment year-over-year and since inception has increased its commitment by 700% of its initial commitment, making it Sunlight’s largest capital provider in the period from June 30, 2020 to June 30, 2021. <span style="background-color: #FEDDAA;">This capital provider funded 46.2% and 39.0% of Sunlight’s funded loans during the period from June 30, 2019 to June 30, 2020 and during the period from June 30, 2020 to June 30, 2021, respectively</span>.
 If this capital provider elects to terminate its relationship with Sunlight, then the capital provider is contractually required to provide Sunlight 12 months’ advance notice of termination.

-If Sunlight were to receive such an advance notice of termination, then Sunlight would use this period to develop alternate funding plans by utilizing existing relationships and exploring possible new capital provider relationships.
-While Sunlight believes that it would be able to identify and implement alternative arrangements during this period, Sunlight cannot guarantee that it would be able to do so at all or on equivalent or favorable terms.
-Sunlight believes that a failure to arrange alternative loan funding on equivalent terms would have less of an impact on Sunlight’s funded loan volume, as capital for the solar loan industry has historically been readily available.
-Rather, Sunlight believes that such failure would be more likely to have a greater negative impact on the amount of platform fees that Sunlight earns, and therefore could impact revenue.
+Failure to identify and implement alternative arrangements would be likely to have a negative impact on the amount of platform fees that Sunlight earns, and therefore could impact revenue.

 ### Bonus

 **Compensation**

-Executive management's compensation seems very reasonable.
+<span style="background-color: #99FF99;">Executive management's compensation seems very reasonable.</span>

 ![sunl8](/images/sunl8.png)